philip-dev-pro/hetzner-backup-virtualbox/README.md

 - [x] Check that the website works.
 Once the backup file was downloaded, we finalized the migration with these steps:

-1.Decompression & Conversion: We used gunzip to extract the raw image and then utilized VBoxManage to convert it into a .vdi format, which is native to VirtualBox.
+1. Decompression & Conversion: We used gunzip to extract the raw image and then utilized VBoxManage to convert it into a .vdi format, which is native to VirtualBox.
-2.VM Configuration: A new Virtual Machine was created with 4GB RAM and 2 CPUs.
+2. VM Configuration: A new Virtual Machine was created with 4GB RAM and 2 CPUs.
 We specifically enabled EFI (Extensible Firmware Interface) in the system settings to match the Hetzner Cloud boot requirements.
-3.Network Hardware Abstraction: Because the virtualized hardware differs from the cloud environment, we updated the Netplan configuration inside Ubuntu to use DHCP.
-This allowed the VM to receive a local IP address from our router.
+3. VM Configuration: A new Virtual Machine was created with 4GB RAM and 2 CPUs.
+We specifically enabled EFI (Extensible Firmware Interface) in the system settings to match the Hetzner Cloud boot requirements.
-4.Verification: We confirmed that the apache2 (web server) and mysql (database) services started automatically upon boot.
+4. Verification: We confirmed that the apache2 (web server) and mysql (database) services started automatically upon boot.
 ---

 ## Phase 4: Problems & Solutions